Definition of a Screenplay

 Aspiring screenwriters can take inspiration from this long history, ensuring their scripts successfully capture the cinematic experience!

-Structure & Elements of a Screenplay
+Structure & Screenplay Elements

-Character development
+Character Development

 A character arc is the evolution and transformation a character undergoes from the story’s beginning to the end.